PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 These different configurations are fully explained in Debugging configurations; for now, just select **Python File**, which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.

 The debugger will stop at the first line of the file breakpoint.
 The current line is indicated with a yellow arrow in the left margin.
-If you examine the **Local** variables window at this point, you will see now defined msg variable appears in the **Local** pane.
+If you examine the **Local** variables window at this point, you will see now the defined msg variable appears in the **Local** pane.

 !![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS20.PNG)